EnricRovira/TFM_DNN_Recomendator/README.md

 ```
 - Install the python libraries (3.7) .
 [See Requirements](https://github.com/EnricRovira/TFM_DNN_Recomendator/blob/master/requirements.txt)

-- Go to Data folder and download all the data from the link:
+- Go to Data folder and download all the data from the link, dont forget to unzip the images folder:

 ```bash
 cd ./FinalModel/Data/download_data.txt